SSH

 root@server2:~#

-So what we create is a tunnel from my computer to server2 through server1, for this we use the -L flag.
-To create the tunnel you have to indicate the port of your computer where you are going to create the tunnel, then the IP of destination of the tunnel, the port through which the tunnel will go and finally the device that will create the tunnel.
+So what we create is a tunnel from my computer to the server2 through the server1, for this we use the -L flag.
+To create the tunnel, you need to specify the port on your computer where you will create the tunnel, followed by the destination IP of the tunnel, the port through which the tunnel will go, and finally the device that will create the tunnel.
 It would look like this

 ssh -L &ltHOST PORT&gt:&ltDEST IP&gt:&ltTUNNEL PORT&gt &ltTUNNEL CREATOR USER&gt@&ltTUNNEL CREATOR IP&gt

-Let's see it with my example, I have server1 with a public IP that we can call ip_pub1 and to which I have access by SSH and a private IP that we can call ip_priv1 that is inside the same network as server2.
-And I have server2 with a public IP that we can call ip_pub2 that I don't have access to via SSH and a private IP that we can call ip_priv2 that is inside the same network as server1.
+Let's look at my example, I have server1 with a public IP that we can call ip_pub1 and to which I have access via SSH and a private IP that we can call ip_priv1 which is within the same network as server2.
+And I have server2 with a public IP that we can call ip_pub2 to which I do not have SSH access and a private IP that we can call ip_priv2 within the same network as server1.

 First I create the tunnel